-California Gov. Newsom signs sweeping police reform bill
+California Gov. Newsom signs sweeping police reform bills

-The reforms also raise the minimum age for police officers from 18 to 21
+More than three dozen groups representing police officers opposed the legislation, according to a report

 California Gov. Gavin Newsom signed a series of police reform bills Thursday to address law enforcement misconduct that would strip officers of their badges for a range of incidents, among other measures.